ABOUT THE PROGRAM

 - Read and understand basic Social Science documents conveyed in their second language

 - Integrate the learning acquired throughout the program

-Students at TAV are encouraged to learn, develop and socialize outside of the classroom by participating in the various clubs offered at the college.
-Social Science students may be particularly interested in getting involved with the TCSA, our student government program, where they may learn about teamwork, organization functionality, and the democratic process, among other things.
-The college offers many other clubs and associations that students can engage with.
+Students at TAV are encouraged to learn and develop skills outside of the classroom by participating in the various clubs and associations offered at the College.
+Social Science students, actively studying politics and psychology, may be particularly interested in getting involved with the TCSA , our student government program.
+Through participating in the TCSA, you may learn about effective communication and teamwork, trust, strategic planning, organization functionality, and the democratic process among other things.
+The College also offers many other clubs and associations that students can engage with.